NativeScript/nativescript-sdk-examples-js/app/ui-category/scroll-view/overview.md

----
-title: ScrollView - NativeScript JavaScript
-description: ScrollView class allows displaying scrollable area, which has content that is larger than its bounds.
-The view enables changing its orientation(horizontal, vertical) via its orientation property and handling scroll event, which indicates if the user is scrolling the content.
-position: 36
-slug: scroll-view
----
 The ScrollableView component allows you to display a scrollable area in your application, which has content that is larger than its bounds.
 The ScrollView has an `orientation` property, which allows you to set different orientations to the view: